The world is complete, emergent and dynamic.

-Through meaningful design, I explore nature, humanity, perception, consciousness, the universe and absolute divinity and successfully convey these themes throughout my work, in a myriad of media forms, for all to enjoy and experience.
+Through meaningful design, I explore nature, humanity, perception, consciousness, the universe and absolute divinity, successfully conveying these themes throughout my work, in a myriad of media forms, for all to enjoy and experience.

 My work is where one may come to understand their own nature and purposefully reflect the power and majesty of the world, through their own, willful becoming, shaping themselves and the world around them.

-It is through my work where one may aspire to become the world, and ultimately, transcend it.
+It is through my work where one may aspire to become the world, and ultimately, resonate with it.

 What on Earth possessed you to start all of this?

 Well, it started with a world setting I made in an off-shoot system of Dungeons & Dragons back in 2017.
 The story started off rather typical, but after running it for about a year, it evolved into something very emotional (that's not an overstatement - it made one of my players cry at one point, and myself definitely more than once) and very special.

 After the game concluded, I thought to myself (and told a few others): "You know what?
 All of this was good.
 I'm going to do something with it.
 And it's going to be even better."
 The "better" part is debatable for the time being, but there's no doubt that the project has lead to the creation of something even more deep and meaningful.